Fornication/Arkays-Commandment/README.md

 ### ENB

-Tinvaak comes configured with [The Truth ENB]
+Tinvaak comes configured with [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162).

 ## How to start up Tinvaak

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to 'Play Tinvaak' by selecting it in the dropdown box and then hitting the run button.

+There are two profiles for Tinvaak, one for regular dialogue, and one for Khajiit Speak dialogue.

 ## Updating